vt6/vt6/notes/survey-results.md

 - make non-fixed-width fonts a first-class citizen
 - format text in the terminal (right-justifying text, centering, min/max-width, maybe tables)

+# Process handling

+- `sig1` should have a kill signal that cannot be caught

 # GUI

 - support autocompletion functionality of shells with a GUI dropdown component
 - PostScript support (like NeXTStep): specify fonts, show images, draw charts, etc.
   - "Frankly the future of terminals should look like Python Notebooks such as Jupyter."
 - apps (shells, editors) can query/set the window icon/title
+  - "A better display of my current working directory, and my current git branch.
+These items should be displayed at the edge of the window, not inside the terminal itself."
 - image support: `cat` a picture and it's displayed, `ls` a directory of pictures and see thumbnails
   - more generally, file type detection and appropriate presentation for each output
 - metadata on output: `ls` a directory and click on a filename to open it